ubuntu/ubuntu-desktop-documentation/docs/how-to/reconfigure-windows-to-use-ahci.md

     HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\storahci\
     ```

+### Disable additional storage features

+* If your system uses BitLocker, disable it.
+See {ref}`turn-off-bitlocker-in-windows`.

+* If your system uses Intel Optane Memory, disable it.
+See [How to Disable System Acceleration with Intel® Optane™ Memory](https://www.intel.com/content/www/us/en/support/articles/000024626/memory-and-storage/intel-optane-memory.html).

+### Switch to safe boot mode

 1. Open the System Configuration app.
 You can find it by entering `msconfig` in the Windows search menu.

 1. On the {guilabel}`Boot` tab, enable {guilabel}`Safe boot` in the {guilabel}`Boot options` frame.
 Confirm by clicking {guilabel}`OK`.

+### Change firmware settings

 1. Reboot the system and start your computer’s firmware (BIOS or UEFI).